-CONTRACTOR shall work collaboratively with the AGENCY, the COUNTY, and other EMS system participants to develop and/or provide appropriate health improvement and community education programs throughout the COUNTY.
+- A. CONTRACTOR shall work collaboratively with the AGENCY, the COUNTY, and other EMS system participants to provide necessary/appropriate health improvement and community education programs, including but not limited to the following: - 1.
+CONTRACTOR Ambulance Membership Program. - 2.
+Every 15 Minutes Program.